 Collaboration Opportunities for Members

 From time-to-time Mental Health Australia facilitates opportunities for smaller groups of members to collaborate for a common goal or project.
-Most recently the Optimising Psychosocial Supports Project was a partnership between seven members facilitated by Mental Health Australia in conjunction with the National Mental Health Commission.
+For example, the Optimising Psychosocial Supports Project was a partnership between seven members facilitated by Mental Health Australia in conjunction with the National Mental Health Commission.

 Mental Health Australia voting members enjoy a range of benefits from having a voice in the development of key national mental health policies to accessing a range of information services and events.